Paul Procter

 2. Leader material, build up, length and knots.

-Finally, a word on tippet diameters which are a trade off with regard to improved presentation versus strength.
-Obviously, finer connections allow our imitations the all-important ability to appear convincing, although they might not be optimal when dealing with headstrong fish.
-While sturdy tippets help you horse trout away from danger, their increased thickness shackles flies to some degree, therefore potentially causing unwanted drag.
-0.15mm tippets might seem alarmingly thick to many, but much of my dry fly fishing revolves around larger trout on freestone rivers littered with snags.
-Admittedly, I do go finer but only following a refusal or two.
-Even then, 0.13mm is my cut off point.
+Finally, a word on tippet diameters, which are a trade off with regards to improved presentation versus strength.
+Obviously, finer connections allow our imitations to move freely and appear convincing though might not be up to dealing with headstrong fish.
+Sturdy tippets however help you horse trout away from danger, yet being thicker they shackle flies to a point causing unwanted drag.

 3. Approach and stealth.

-Knee pads have become an essential tackle item for me
+Knee pads have become an essential tackle item for me.

 4. Reading the water.